-LSE Safe Contacts are members of LSE staff who have received training and can offer a confidential 'signposting' service for staff and students who have previously or are currently experiencing some form of bullying or harassment.
+We are the LSE Safe Contacts.
+We are members of LSE staff who have received training and can offer a confidential 'signposting' service for staff and students who have previously or are currently experiencing some form of bullying or harassment.

-2. You can reach out to a Safe Contact directly via their contact details below.
+2. You can reach out to us directly via our contact details below.

 Department of Management